-

 Alaska Point System

 According to the AK DMV, the state implements a point system for the specific purpose of crash prevention.
-Each violation you get carries a certain number of points―from two to 10―and, after working with you via warning letters and in-person meetings, the DMV will suspend or revoke your license after you accumulate a certain number of points (see below).
+Each violation you get carries a certain number of points―from 2 points to 10 points―and, after working with you via warning letters and in-person meetings, the DMV will suspend or revoke your license after you accumulate a certain number of points (see below).

 AK Driver’s License Suspension, Revocation, and Cancellation